PyAntony/lambda-firehose-framework/README.md

     return {'records': output}
 ```

 - main.py where the user adds the code.
-There are 2 functions here to change, 1 to modify the payload and 1 to filter the record according to logic:
+There are 2 functions here to implement, 1 to modify the payload and 1 to filter the record according to logic:
 ```python
 def modifyPayload(payload):
     '''Transform and return payload.'''